Social Traders staff are a diverse group with an impressive array of professional skills and expertise.

 Mark has Bachelor of Arts from Monash University, a Graduate Diploma in Education and a Graduate Diploma in Urban Policy and Planning from RMIT.

 Lisa has held board positions with Good Company and Ormond College, and is currently a Director of Veritas Health Innovation.
 She holds a Bachelor of Commerce from the University of Melbourne and a Masters of Business Administration from the Melbourne Business School.
+She is also a Graduate of the Australian Institute of Company Directors (GAICD).

 Katherine joined Social Traders in February 2012.
 Katherine leads the business development and strategic planning work for Social Traders.
 She also provides support and advice to social enterprises and government stakeholders.
 Key projects include social enterprise consulting to the New South Wales Department of Family and Community Services around social enterprise funding and support models.